 The Barista Express from Sage is not just the right machine on the quality & mecanical side, it also looks just right.
 The design is stainless steel and has a lot of buttons and a large mechanical pressure gauge in the middle.
 So if you want something that makes it look like you know what you’re doing, this is the machine you should choose.

 The built-in grinder on top of the machine has eighteen different settings – only for the roughness.
-It may be just over the edge as we do not know what to use for eighteen different gravities – but it will be twice as good as nine.
+It may be just over the edge as I do not know what to use for eighteen different gravities – but it will be twice as good as nine.

 You can manually control all the elements in your brewing of a good espresso process, but if it’s too much for you, then the machine can do it all for you.
 Even when it needs to be cleaned, it tells you.